 thiet ke web chuan seo

 As business and leisure travelers scour the Internet for vacation rentals in prime locations, more and more homeowners are listing their properties on vacation rental portals than ever before.
-Airbnb, for example, now boasts more than 2 million listings in 34,000 cities worldwide.
+Airbnb, for example, now boasts nearly 5 million listings in 81,000 cities worldwide.
 The sharing economy has made it easier to rent a second home, too, providing many property owners with an additional stream of income every month.
 In New York City, 13 percent of Airbnb users rent a second residence on the platform, capitalizing on the growing demand for accommodation in the metropolis.
-There are, however, major differences between renting a primary home and listing a second living space.
+There are, however, major differences between listing an Airbnb primary residence and listing your second home.
 Here are some modifications you’ll need to think about.

 When renting your main home, you’ll likely want to remove any belongings that could be damaged, broken or stolen when you’re not there.
 These might include items like family heirlooms, artwork, financial and personal documents – passports, birth certificates, bank statements – and expensive electronics, essentially anything that has a significant monetary or sentimental value.